devchallenges-io/curriculum/4-frontend-libaries/challenges/group_1/6-country-page.md

   - "[Optional] The country list is paginated"
   - Deploy the solution and submit Repository URL and Demo URL.
 seo:
-  title: "Country Page - WorldRanks"
+  title: "Country Page - WorldRanks | Frontend, React project"
   description: "Quite often, as a developer, you will have to work with a larger amount of data.
-In this challenge, you will work with a more complicated set of data of countries and display it in a table."
+In this challenge, you will work with a more complicated set of data of countries and display it in a table.
+This project is great for working with Front-end libraries like React, Vue,..."
   keywords:
     - "country page"
     - "API integration"